 The major international highlight for the 2017 festival is Bowie Unseen, an exhibition of photographs of the late pop star by celebrity and fashion photographer Markus Klinko.
 The 24-photo exhibition draws from the photo shoot for Bowie's 2002 album Heathen, and a cover shoot for GQ that same year.

 Locally, the late Rennie Ellis is getting another showing of his Kings Cross photography, focusing on the summer of 1970-71.

-As always, the flagship exhibition is the Head On Portrait Prize, which showcases 40 finalists this year, and will take place at the Museum of Sydney, alongside exhibitions of the Mobile Prize category, for smartphone photography; and the Student Prize, for primary and secondary school students.
+As always, the flagship exhibition is the Head On Portrait Prize, alongside exhibitions of the Mobile Prize category, for smartphone photography; and the Student Prize, for primary and secondary school students.

 The main Head On Photo Festival hub is returning to Lower Town Hall in the CBD this year, so head there for exhibitions and talks.